Award-winning palliative care course for health care professionals.

 This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, and approved by the University of Ottawa’s Office of Continuing Professional Development.
 You may claim a maximum of 12 hours (credits are automatically calculated).

-This two-credit-per-hour Group Learning program meets the certification criteria of the College of Family Physicians of Canada and the Quebec College of Family Physicians, a continuing professional development–accrediting organization recognized by the Collège des médecins du Québec, and has been approved for 28 Mainpro+® credits under the condition that the ethical standards are met.
+This 2 credit-per-hour Group Learning program has been certified by the College of Family Physicians of Canada and the Quebec College of Family Physicians, a continuing professional development–accrediting organization recognized by the Collège des médecins du Québec, for up to 28.0 Mainpro+ credits.

-Upon completion of LEAP Core, learners should be able to:
+Upon completion of LEAP™ Core, learners should be able to:

 - Describe the importance of self-awareness when providing palliative and end-of-life care.